-If you have documents ready to submit, you may access the Secure Document Upload with the below button:
+If you have documents ready to submit, you may access the Secure Document Upload with the button below:

 Why are we asking for documentation of independent student status?

-On the 2021-2022 Free Application for Federal Student Aid (FAFSA), you indicated you meet one or more of the descriptions below.
-You have been selected to verify this information by providing documentation for at least one of the items below to confirm your Independent Status for the 2020-2021 academic year.
-The information requested on this form is needed to process your financial aid for the 2021-2022 academic year.
+On the 2023-2024 Free Application for Federal Student Aid (FAFSA), you indicated you meet one or more of the descriptions below.
+You have been selected to verify this information by providing documentation for at least one of the items below to confirm your Independent Status for the 2023-2024 academic year.

 Active duty in the U.S. Armed Forces: Provide a copy of your Active Duty Orders indicating active duty service in the U.S. Armed Forces for purposes other than training.